Lijingjing-ch/onlineBank/README.md

 # onlineBank
-a bank using java and mysql
+a bank using java and mysql.
 the datebase ignored